 Q: How do students get selected?

-A: Bill Lane Center staff complete a preliminary interview process with all of the applicants.
-The top 2-3 candidates are shared with the host organization's internship supervisor/mentor to interview before making a final selection.
+A: Bill Lane Center staff read all applications and conduct a preliminary interview process with select applicants.
+The top two to six candidates are shared with the host organization's internship supervisor/mentor to interview before making a final selection.

 Q: When does a final decision need to be made regarding student selection?

-A: The Center strives to work with the host organizations to fill the positions by early March, though the interview process can extend to mid-March.
+A: The Center strives to work with the host organizations to fill the positions by early- to mid-March.
 Once a student is offered a position, they must decide within 48 hours whether to accept the offer and, should they accept, they sign a participation agreement with the Center.

-Q: What happens once the student accepts their position with the internship agency?
+Q: What happens once the student accepts their position with the internship organization?

-Q: What kind of contact should the agency have with the Lane Center over the summer?
+Q: What kind of contact should the organization have with the Bill Lane Center over the summer?

-A: The intern coordinator will reach out periodically throughout the summer to check in, but if any issues arise please contact Education Manager Corinne Thomas directly.
-In addition, we ask the supervisor/mentor to fill out a summer evaluation of the intern and the experience overall at the end of the summer internship.
-We ask this same thing of the student interns and use this feedback in our decisions regarding the following summer’s placements.
+A: Bill Lane Center staff will reach out periodically throughout the summer to check in, but if any issues arise please contact Education Manager Corinne Thomas directly.
+In addition, we ask the supervisor/mentor to fill out a summer evaluation of the intern and the overall experience at the end of the summer internship.
+We also ask this of the student interns and use this feedback in our decisions regarding the following summer’s placements.